cloud-native-toolkit/site-developer-guide/docs/index.md

 ![Header Image](images/catalyst-header.png)

 !!!Todo
-    This is the existing content from the dev guide front page
+    This is the existing content from the dev guide front page.
+Testing

     Very IBM focussed - is this OK or do we want to be more multi-cloud friendly?